What Should Parents Know About the HPV Vaccine?

 HPV, or the human papillomavirus, is the most common sexually transmitted infection in the United States.
 It affects both males and females — mostly in their teens and early 20s.

-HPV is spread through intimate skin to skin contact – including vaginal, anal or oral sex with someone who has the virus – even if they don’t have signs or symptoms, according to the Centers for Disease Control and Prevention (CDC).
+HPV is spread through intimate skin to skin contact – including vaginal, anal or oral sex with someone who has the virus – even if they don’t have signs or symptoms.

-HPV vaccination is recommended at ages 11 and 12 but can be given starting at age 9, according to the CDC.
+If you are a parent, you can protect your child with vaccination.
+HPV vaccination is recommended at ages 11 and 12 but can be started at age 9.

 “The HPV vaccine is an important vaccine for both girls and boys,” says Erik Hogen, MD, a pediatrician at Scripps Clinic in Rancho Bernardo.
 “It is an extremely effective way to protect our younger generation against many types of HPV-related cancers.”